-D-limonene is active ingredient that’s contained in orange oil and its highly poisonous to termites.
+D-limonene is an active ingredient in orange oil, and it’s highly poisonous to termites.
 It works, through direct contact, by breaking the termite’s exoskeletons and killing its eggs.

 But orange oil can also be used in fumigation to kill termites – but works better as a spot treatment.

-Orange oil is extracted from the orange peels or oranges rinds that’s used in making a number of food additives and cleaning products like drain cleaners.
+Orange oil is extracted from the orange peels or oranges rinds used in making several food additives and cleaning products like drain cleaners.

-- So, you’ll simply inject the orange oil into the hollowed-out sections of the wood since that’s where the termites, their eggs and babies live.
+- So, you’ll inject the orange oil into the hollowed-out sections of the wood since that’s where the termites, their eggs, and babies live.

 - But be cautious as orange oil can irritate your eyes and skin – it must also not be ingested as it may lead to lung irritation.

-- However, for fumigation, double bag any edibles items in the house including pet food before you commence the termite treatment process.
+- However, for fumigation, double bag any edibles in the house, including pet food, before you commence the termite treatment process.

 3. Perimeter Barrier

 This involves creating a perimeter barrier against termites to protect your home and other built structures.
-Ideally the perimeter barrier should have been created during the house building process.
+Ideally, the perimeter barrier should have been made during the house building process.

-- Simply jig small trenches around the house on the ground where you’ll put your barrier.
+- Jig small trenches around the house on the ground where you’ll put your barrier.

 4. Vinegar for Termites